wareya/DIY-Gaming-Mouse/Readme.md

 Put the PCB back into the shell bottom and make sure it's still snug.
 Route the USB cable behind the support post in the back of the case (it has a screw hole in it) and around the right side of the PCB (NOT the left side), hugging the right side of the right mouse button, and then feed it out through the slot in the front.
 Use hot glue to secure the USB cable to that front slot.
 Make sure that it points relatively straight out the front when you hot glue it down.

 Plug it in, compile and upload the firmware from the Arduino IDE, and make sure everything works.
 If it does, you're done!
+Just re-screw everything together.
+Be careful not to overtighten the side screws; doing so can cause their mounting holes to split.

 ## License